News

 This page contains recent updates and accomplishments, based on our initial focus area of Food Insecurity.

-October 20, 2025: Constituent Manager Proof of Concept
+October 20, 2025: Queue Management Proof of Concept

-We delivered a working prototype web application that is designed to allow any service organization to check in clients, issue line numbers, and manage the line in real time.
+We delivered a working prototype web application called Efficio, that is designed to allow any service organization to check in clients, issue line numbers, and manage the line in real time.
 This application embodies the concepts learned in our research on queue management, and it uses a paradigm similar to the way airline passengers are boarded.
 Clients can be checked in, validated, and issued a line number in one step.
 Clients can even use their own device with realtime notifications to know when they will be served, thus freeing them from queueing for hours.

 October 3, 2025: Queue Management Whitepaper